bright/new-www/content/our-areas/custom-software-development.md

 intro: We help to address your clients needs.
 image_our_service: /images/customsoftwaredevelopment_small.png
 image_alt_our_service: custom software development
-description: Every business is unique.
+description_mdx: Every business is unique.
 Bespoke software development can truly address your needs, challenges, and goals.
 By adopting a personalized approach for your software development, we also simplify and optimize your workflows.
 button: let's talk